• The Collapse of International Law and the Failure of the United Nations

 In fact, he’d probably propose automating the entire system:

-• If you’re feeling suicidal, press 1. • If you thought you’d phoned a chat line, press 2. • If you’re just wasting time, press 3.
+If you thought you’d phoned a chat line, press 2.

 Add a John Cleese voiceover and a few bars of the Funeral March while on hold, and callers would be over the edge in minutes.